jinweizhang001/UCR-eecs168-lab-TA/lab2/README.md

 ### MIPIN Layer

 Select the `M1PIN` layer.
-Select the `Create -> Text -> Label` tool and place text labels labeled as VDD, VSS, VIN, and VOUT (refer Fig.11).
+Select the `Create -> Text -> Label` tool and place text labels labeled as VDD, VSS, VIN, and VOUT (refer Fig.11), where the center point of label should be put within the metal wire.
 Note that you need to match the label names in layout as the labeled pins in the schematic in order to pass LVS (Layout vs Schematic).
 You have now completed the initial layout and can move onto DRC.
 Save your layout by going to `Design -> Save`.
 As a general convention, use uppercase letters for labels instead of lowercase letters.

 ![fig11](images/fig11.png)